 Step 1.
-The tractor or skidder is moved to an area where a load will be connected.
-The operator moves the control lever to the LINE-OUT position or the FREESPOOL control lever into FREESPOOL position so that the wire rope can be pulled from the winch drum.
+The dozer or skidder is moved to an area where a load will be connected.
+The operator moves the control lever to the LINE-OUT or the FREESPOOL control lever into FREESPOOL position so that the wire rope can be pulled from the winch drum.

 Step 2.
 A load (logs) is connected to the wire rope.
-The operator moves the control level to the BRAKE-ON position and the FREESPOOL control lever to the NORMAL OPERATION position.
+The operator moves the FREESPOOL control lever to the NORMAL OPERATION position.